qinchonghanzuibang/betterMacos/README.md

 # betterMacos
 There will be mainly three sections, as shown below, to help you better utilize your Mac.

-- User Preferences (settings)
+- MacOS Default
 - Applications
 - Tips

-## 1. User Preferences
+## 1. MacOS Default

-This section will share some of the settings of the macOS default applications.
+This section will share some useful default applications and their settings.

 ### 1.1 Finder